CLI User Guide

 Changing a running VM's configuration or file system does not affect its base image.
 As soon as you delete the VM, your changes will be lost, and you will need to recreate them manually on other VMs.

-To create changes that stick and appear on future deployments, you can commit your changes to the base image, save the changes as a new image, or push your changes to an OCI-compatible registry.
+To ensure that changes persist and appear on future deployments, you can commit them to the base image, save them as a new image, or push them to an OCI-compatible registry, the recommended and preferred method.

 Glossary: Commit changes